jasonppy/jasonppy.github.io/_posts/2021-04-06-deeprl-2-imitation.md

-## 4 Better policy: Non-markovian policy and multimodal policy
+## 4 Better Policy: Non-markovian Policy and Multimodal Policy
 To solve the distribution shift problem, i.e. $$p_{\theta}(o_t, a_t)$$ versus $$p_{train}(o_t, a_t)$$, DAgger makes state sequence in training trajectory close to the state sequence during inference time (the state sequence we will encounter when acting based on the learn policy).
 Instead, we can improve the policy itself that such $$\pi_{\theta}(a_t\mid o_t)$$ is very close to $$\pi^*(a_t\mid o_t$$.
 For inspiration of what to improve, we consider the potential issue of using a conventional neural net (e.g. a CNN) as $$\pi_{\theta}$$.

 ### 4.1 make decisions based on only current observation